OsiriX-Foundation/karnak-documentation/content/userguide/_index.en.md

 ---
 title: User guide
 weight: 5
-description: User guide for the Karnak application
+description: User guide for the Karnak web interface
 ---

-**The user guide is under construct**

-This user guide aims to present every page of the application, listed below in order to help the user navigate through Karnak.
+This user guide provides a detailed overview of each page available in the Karnak web interface, focusing on the sections listed in the left-hand menu.

 {{% children description="true" %}}